Happy Gay Travel

 After a 40-minute hike up a fairly steep trail, you don a wetsuit, then step down to a crystal stream that over the millennia has carved its way deep into the bedrock.
 Now, you’ll simply follow this stream and carved canyon winding steeply down the mountainside in a series of slots, pools, and all types of waterfalls.

-There are the three basic canyoning techniques: jump, slide, rappel.
+There are three basic canyoning techniques: jump, slide, rappel.
 Soon you’ve got the hang of them — or so you think.
 But in the natural environment of the canyon, every situation offers its own peculiarities.

 Nature has created a water wonderland that outshines the best man-made water parks.
-Along the way, you can rest behind the waterfalls and take in this other worldly grotto of moss, ferns, and falling water that explodes sunrays into magical rainbows.
+Along the way, you can rest behind the waterfalls and take in this otherworldly grotto of moss, ferns, and falling water that explodes sun rays into magical rainbows.

 Day 12 - A Long Rubber Band – Bungy Jumping into Queenstown

-Once we've descended from the Crown Range Saddle, we arrive in another gold heritage town, Arrowtown.
-Here, we'll collect our bikes and enjoy a bike ride on the trails following the Arrow River down to our next adrenaline-rush activity: the most anticipated and talked-about Wild Kiwi event and also the briefest.
-The bungy jump lasts perhaps 30 seconds from the heart-stopping moment you step into thin air, until you've stopped bobbing up and down sufficiently to be hauled into the pick-up raft below.
+Once we’ve descended from the Crown Range Saddle, we arrive in another gold heritage town, Arrowtown.
+Here, we’ll collect our bikes and enjoy a bike ride on the trails following the Arrow River down to our next adrenaline-rush activity: the most anticipated and talked-about Wild Kiwi event.
+And also the briefest.
+The bungy jump lasts perhaps 30 seconds from the heart-stopping moment you step into thin air until you’ve stopped bobbing up and down sufficiently to be hauled into the pick-up raft below.
 But the adrenaline will keep pumping for hours.

 It's all deceptively easy.
 Walk onto the Kawarau suspension bridge, present your ticket, and sit down on the platform.
 The always hunky and friendly jumpmaster wraps a towel around both your ankles, ties a sturdy sling to it, and clips you to the bottom of a bungy cord (essentially a very long – and thick – rubber band, but if they called it that, nobody would sign up).
 Stand up, walk to the edge — and now it's up to you.

-New Zealand gay adventure - Bungy JumpingWhat's your style?
-A graceful swan dive is the classic exit.
+New Zealand gay adventure - Bungy JumpingWhat’s your style?
+A graceful swan dive is a classic exit.
 A camera captures the critical moment, and just within our group, we see quite a range.
 One steps off upright, his hands pressed in front of him as if in prayer; another scrunches up in sheer terror.
 Our 64-year-old steps off as nonchalantly as if going out to buy a loaf of bread.
 Two guys admit to having been firmly instructed by their mothers not to jump: one does it anyway; the other obeys Mom.
-(Our advice for future travelers: Don't tell Mom your plans until after the trip.
+(Our advice for future travelers: Don’t tell Mom your plans until after the trip.
 That way, you can have fun without worrying her.)

 Bungy jumping got its start right here at the Kawarau Suspension Bridge, outside Queenstown.
 A.J.
 Hackett no longer offers a free jump to anyone who will take the plunge nude; too many people accepted that promotional offer.
 But the 140-foot bungy jump is free for participants in our tour, clothed or naked.

-However — to answer the most frequently-asked question about Wild Kiwi — no, you don't have to make the jump.
-It's free — but it's optional.
+However — to answer the most frequently asked question about Wild Kiwi — no, you don’t have to make the jump.
+It’s free — but it’s optional.

-Day 13 - Whitewater
+Day 13 - Queenstown Beauty and Adventure

 Bungy jumping started in Queenstown, and every year some nut in Queenstown comes up with a new adrenaline sport.
 A few of these are activities that we're happy to skip.
 (If you want to roll down the mountain inside a giant inflatable ball called a Zorb, please reserve it yourself.)